julimer228/segmentation_stats/README.md

 - Ground truth (GT) masks saved in another folder.

 File requirements:
 - The filenames of corresponding masks in both folders should match exactly.
-- For example: mask_1.npy in both GT and prediction folders.
+For example: mask_1.npy in both GT and prediction folders.
 - The masks must be saved as NumPy arrays (.npy files).
 - Each nucleus in the mask must have a unique ID.
 So if you have two nuclei in the mask, one will be filled with values 1 and the second with values 2.
-Background should be filled with 0.
+The background should be filled with 0.

 2. Configure the Script
 - Open the file: src/calculate_stats.py.